 Students who generally perform on grade level will be enrolled in Mathematics 6 in grade 6.
 Students requiring additional instructional time and support to master grade level content will be concurrently enrolled in Mathematics 6 Seminar.
-Incoming grade 6 students who successfully perform in above grade level mathematics in grade 5 will be enrolled in Mathematics 7.
-In addition, incoming grade 6 students who score at the 83rd percentile or higher on the Cognitive Abilities Test (CogAT QN), and/or meet or exceed HCPSS performance benchmarks will be considered for enrollment in Mathematics 7.
+Incoming grade 6 students who successfully perform in above grade level mathematics, score at the 83rd percentile or higher on the Cognitive Abilities Test (CogAT QN), and/or meet or exceed HCPSS performance benchmarks will be enrolled in Mathematics 7.
 Students who successfully perform in 5th Grade G/T mathematics, score in the 92nd percentile or higher on the CogAT QN and/or demonstrate advanced performance through the G/T placement process will be enrolled in grade 6 Pre-Algebra G/T. The Accelerated G/T Mathematics Program is provided for students who show outstanding ability and a high level of performance in mathematics to progress through the sequence of mathematics courses at an accelerated rate (Algebra I G/T in grade 6, Geometry G/T in grade 7, and Algebra II in grade 8).
 Consideration for placement in the Accelerated Mathematics Program includes scores in the 99th percentile for both the CogAT Quantitative and Quantitative-Nonverbal composite, a 4th grade PARCC scale score of at least 810, as well as demonstration of outstanding performance in 5th grade G/T Mathematics.

-- Note 1: Math Seminar 6, Math Seminar 7, and Math Seminar 8 are courses to be taken together with their corresponding course.
-Algebra I Seminar, Geometry Seminar, and Algebra II Seminar are elective credits to be taken together with their corresponding course. - Note 2: These courses serve as eligible transition mathematics courses for students in grade 12 who have not achieved College and Career Readiness by the end of the eleventh grade. - Note 3: Algebra 2 and Algebra 2 G/T satisfy the transition course experience if taken in grade 12 with additional content modules. - Note 4: Differential Equations G/T is an option for advanced mathematics students who have completed or are concurrently enrolled in AP Calculus C/Multivariate Calculus. - Note 5: A student may enroll in the one-semester, SAT Prep in any sequence after the completion of high school Geometry. - Note 6: Financial Literacy counts as an elective credit but not as a mathematics credit.
+- Note 1: Algebra I Seminar, Geometry Seminar, and Algebra II Seminar are elective credits to be taken together with their corresponding course. - Note 2: Algebra 2 and Algebra 2 G/T satisfy the transition course experience if taken in grade 12 with additional content modules. - Note 3: These courses serve as eligible transition mathematics courses for students in grade 12 who have not achieved College and Career Readiness by the end of the eleventh grade. - Note 4: Differential Equations G/T is an option for advanced mathematics students who have completed or are concurrently enrolled in AP Calculus C/Multivariate Calculus. - Note 5: Algebra 1 PARCC Assessment Mastery is a one-semester, elective course for students who have passed the Algebra I course and have not passed the PARCC-Algebra I Assessment. - Note 6: A student may enroll in the one-semester SAT Prep in any sequence after the completion of high school Geometry. - Note 7: Financial Literacy counts as an elective credit but not as a mathematics credit.